 Barry Manilow’s music seemed to track my life in a most uncanny way.
-When his song “Could it be Magic” (inspired by Chopin’s Prelude in C minor) was released as a single in 1973, I sold my first advertising jingle to a local park.
+On the same day his song “Could it be Magic” (inspired by Chopin’s Prelude in C minor) was released as a single in 1973, I sold my first advertising jingle to a local park.
 I was still in college.
 To this day, it makes me happy to hear his song.
 After college, I forged a successful career writing commercials and jingles for a major ad agency in Atlanta.

 In 1976, Barry wrote a song a song for his grandfather, “This One’s for You.”
 It is a song that changed my life and gave me hope at the most hopeless time of my life.
 My whole world was ripped from me when my wife and unborn son were killed by a drunk driver.
 I dropped out of college and would have been homeless if my mother hadn’t let me live with her for a while.

 Suicide was my plan.
 I had planned every meticulous detail.
 I would do it deep in the Jersey Pines and there was a good chance that they would never find the body.
 Done and gone, that was my answer.
 Maybe I’d see Carol and our unborn son, David, if there were an afterlife or maybe I’d just be gone, dead.
 Either way seemed to be the only way to escape the pain.

 I visited the death site a few times, trying to build the courage to slit my throat.
 I respect gun ownership too much to shoot myself.
 Don’t need the anti-gun folks using my dead carcass as some kind of example.
 Almost did it one day, but each day I got closer.